 A sterile glove is only required for invasive procedures.
-It is possible to purchase sterile medical-grade gloves, but these do not offer any appreciable added benefit in non-surgical situations.
+It is possible to get sterile medical-grade gloves, but these do not offer any appreciable added benefit in non-surgical situations.

 Besides style, color is an important, if not crucial, element that can help guide your workforce to quickly determine the proper glove for the task.
 For more information on the importance of color, see the FAQ section.

-Keep in mind that to save money, up to 50% per pair, it is better to purchase medical-grade gloves in bulk.
+Keep in mind that to save money, up to 50% per pair, it is better to get medical-grade gloves in bulk.

 The whole point of wearing medical-grade gloves is to protect yourself from contamination.
 If you do not learn how to safely remove your gloves, you could actually increase your risk of contamination.
-Following is the best method for removing exam gloves.
+The following is the best method for removing exam gloves.

 While wearing both gloves, pinch the palm of one glove between your fingers.
 It is crucial that you have only glove-to-glove contact.